jakubzzak/serverless-openapi-documentation/README.md

 ```

 #### `pathParams`
+They get derived form the event path thus do not need to be passed explicitly.

-Path parameters can be described as follow:
+Path parameters can be described as follows:

 * `name`: the name of the query variable
 * `description`: a description of the query variable